Sex Expectations. Sounds like it should be a novel by Charles Dickens eh?!

 It is time to take responsibility for our own sexual pleasure.
 We can masturbate – of course we can.
 In fact that is a perfect way to ensure needs are met.
 But we can also communicate openly with our partner to ensure that both sides’ needs are met.
-We have endless opportunities to have a fulfilling sex life with the associated pleasure designed around how *we* want it to be; listening entirely to the demands and needs of our body.
+We have endless opportunities to have a (fulfilling) healthy sex life with the associated pleasure designed around how *we* want it to be; listening entirely to the demands and needs of our body.

 Who hasn’t faked it before?
 Especially with a new partner.
 It’s not a totally bad thing.
 A certain amount of compassion and humanity of course should be present whilst you work on tailor-making your sexual activity to make it what you want it to be.
 It’s like anything new for the first time.
 Any new skill or activity.
 It’s not going to be perfect right from the start.
-So you need to initialise, work on it, adapt and refine!
+So you need to initialize, work on it, adapt and refine!
 It’s the same with sex.
 So a certain amount of grace and decorum in the early days will not do any harm and will give a nice basis on which to build.

-So learn to recognise what you like – make sure you involve your partner.
+So learn to recognize what you like – make sure you involve your partner.
 Be curious.
 Try new things.
 Be adventurous.
 Explore what your body likes.
 Be spontaneous.
 Do what takes your fancy.
 Just small changes in pressure, texture and speed can have unexpectedly big effects.

 Maintain a healthy sex life